Ironholds/batman/README.md

 The goal is to have it not only provide this functionality, but provide this functionality in an internationalised way - with support for as many languages as possible.
 If you're interested in contributing localised equivalents to TRUE or FALSE values, please open a [GitHub isuse](https://github.com/Ironholds/batman/issues) with your translations!
 You'll be credited in the DESCRIPTION file.
+See the [contribution guidelines](https://github.com/Ironholds/batman/blob/master/CONTRIBUTING.md).

 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/Ironholds/batman/blob/master/CONDUCT.md).
 By participating in this project you agree to abide by its terms.